As an affiliate, we earn from qualifying purchases made on our website.

 |Short Game Spin||High||Highest||Higher|

-The Chrome Soft series is Callaway’s premium ball and is mainly designed for low handicaps and professionals with medium to high swing speeds.
+The Chrome Soft series is Callaway’s premium lineup and are balls designed for professional golfers and low handicaps with medium to high swing speeds.
 It’s not my favorite high-end ball but it’s used by a lot of golfers.

 The main reason I prefer other balls is that they fly a lot straighter for me and hit more fairways on average.
 If you’re curious, you can see the best golf balls for high swing speeds here.